Regulatory Compliance & Data Tokenization Standards

 3. Expanding US State Privacy Laws

 The patchwork of state privacy laws in the US continues to grow, with more than a dozen states now requiring role-based access controls, data minimization, and purpose limitation.
-Tokenization helps unify compliance across these varying laws by creating a standardized layer of protection that applies regardless of jurisdiction.
+Tokenization unifies compliance across these laws by creating a standardized layer of protection that applies regardless of jurisdiction.

 4. India’s DPDP Act